 - van Boeckel, Jan (2022) Silent Becoming: Making the World out of Clay.
 Description of the workshop.
 Unpublished.

 - van Boeckel, Jan (2021).
 I would still plant my apple tree.
-Published on the occasion of my inauguration as Professor of Art & Sustainability at Hanze UAS on May 10th, 2021.
+Booklet that was published on the occasion of my inauguration as Professor of Art & Sustainability at Hanze UAS on May 10th, 2021.

 - van Boeckel, Jan (2020).
 Linking the missing links: An artful workshop on metamorphoses of organic forms.
 In: P. Burnard & L. Colucci-Gray (Eds.), Why Science and Art Creativities Matter: (Re-)Configuring STEAM for Future-Making Education.
 Leiden, Netherlands: Brill.